 They are narrow "square toe" style boots. and have a flat top called a "Stovepipe" top (scallops).

-Eastwood normally wore his pants over top of the boot but in some scenes he wore his pants tucked into the boots.
+Eastwood normally wore his pants over top of the boot but in some scenes he wore his pants tucked into the boots revealing that they are mid calf in height.

 Carlo Simi was the costume designer, but Clint’s look is not attributed to anyone in particular.
 Eastwood reported that he had bought his costume from a Santa Monica wardrobe store, borrowed the leather gun belt, pistol and suede boots from Rawhide, the tv series he played in the 1960s, before starring in A Fistful of Dollars. - Classiq